openshift/openshift-origin-design/designs/virtualization/4.6/Upload-image-prior-to-creating-VM/Upload Image prior to creating vm.md

 ![Upload in progress notification](img/Upload-in-progress.png)

-Once the progress is successfully finished they will get a success indication with a request to keep this window open and can either choose to go to the PVC Details page or to the list view.
+Once the progress is successfully finished they will get a success indication with a request to keep this browser instance/tab open and can either choose to go to the PVC Details page or to the list view.

 ![Success page](img/Upload-data-to-pvc-2.png)